CONSELF/conself-docs/content/manual/geometry.md

 #### BOUNDARY SELECTION

 In geometry phase the user is requested to group the input cad file surfaces into boundaries.
-These boundaries are going to define specific behaviour in later stages: they are reference of a certain refinement level while meshing, they impose inlet/outlet/wall boundaries during cfd simulation or loads/contraints in mech analysis.
+These boundaries are going to define specific behavior in later stages: they are reference of a certain refinement level while meshing, they impose inlet/outlet/wall boundaries during cfd simulation or loads/constraints in MECH analysis.
 The following video shows the way to handle with these grouping generation using our user interface.

 {{< youtube neXBd2zPJbc >}}

 {{% notice info %}}
 Once we submit the geometry step it is not possible to edit the boundaries group defined.
-In case of miskates, it is necessary to start over again with a new case.
+In case of mistakes, it is necessary to start over again with a new case.
 {{% /notice %}}

 #### FLUID VOLUME CREATION